Dartmoor National Park

 Wildlife in Dartmoor National Park

 Wildlife is rarely seen here however Dartmoor ponies are seen in most of the areas.
 Other wildlife found here are rabbits, foxes, badgers, deer, and grey squirrels.
 Ancient woodlands, standing stones, streams, clapper bridges, bustling towns, and villages created the landscape of Dartmoor.
 This place is especially for those animals who can withstand harsh conditions.
 Heath and farmlands are very common here.

 This distinctive area has so many things to see and do, but to experience Dartmoor; you have to get out and see what it has in its store for you.
 The Dartmoor National Park can be easily reached by car, although there is another option such as a bus if you are interested to see a particular village.
 Basically, there is little public transport available to the moors.
 Walking, cycling, riding, caning, and even fishing are enjoyable activities in Dartmoor to soak up its very exceptional atmosphere.
 Another Dartmoor outdoor activity that has gained popularity with families is letterboxing.
 You can explore more about this special activity at Princetown, High Moorland Visitor Centre.

 Wandering around Haytor Quarry

-Haytor is few miles away from the town of Bovet Tracey along the edge of Moor.
-Every year it attracts visitors from far off places because of its beauty among all the Dartmoor tors.
+Haytor is a few miles away from the town of Bovet Tracey along the edge of Moor.
+Every year it attracts visitors from far-off places because of its beauty among all the Dartmoor tors.
 There lies a hidden lake at the base of the granite outcrop.
 Here you can observe all the wildlife and enjoy a wonderful moment filled with tranquillity.

 The small clapper bridge at the middle of Dartmoor has created a passage across the river for thousands of years.
 Your journey to Dartmoor is never complete without visiting and walking through this ancient middle age historical attraction.